‘Today we say no more’: Jaguars march to sheriff’s office

 With the NFL allowing only coaches to return to their offices Friday and players still working remotely because of the pandemic, several Jaguars could not take part in the march.

 The team posted videos from a handful of players, including quarterback Gardner Minshew, linebacker Joe Schobert and defensive end Aaron Lynch.
+Schobert encouraged people to register to vote.

+The Jaguars’ protest is just the latest involving professional athletes since the killing of George Floyd in Minneapolis.

+Two-time NBA MVP Stephen Curry marched in a protest Wednesday along with his wife and four teammates from the Golden State Warriors, including Klay Thompson.
+Shaq Thompson and four other Carolina Panthers walked in a protest march Monday in Charlotte, with Thompson helping lead the way.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL